Commercial

 What kinds of projects typically need commercial construction?

-Commercial Construction is commonly used on developer-led centers, build-to-suit programs, and tenant-ready shell projects.
+Commercial Construction is commonly used on retail pad foundations, parking, and drive approaches, commercial office and professional plaza flatwork, and service-commercial concrete including drive-throughs, aprons, and pedestrian networks.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can commercial construction be phased around an active property?